 - Don’t use vocabulary that you don’t understand.

 - Don’t fabricate facts to make yourself appear more suited for the graduate program.

 The Reason We Write Statement of Purpose for Graduate School

-A graduate school Statement of Purpose works in the same way as an in-person interview.
+Statement of purpose or graduate school works in the same way as an in-person interview.
 It helps the admissions committee make decisions.
 The format of a graduate Statement of Purpose allows you to cover things that qualify you for the program but are not easy to include in the application.
-Learn the difference between the Statement of Purpose and Personal Statement before writing your own essay.
+Learn the difference between the statement of purpose and personal statement before writing your own essay.